nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Entry Class](images/EntryClassDiagram.png)

-Previously, we allow schedules and tasks to be added separately through using two commands, `sadd` and `tadd`. \
+Previously, we allowed schedules and tasks to be added separately through using two commands, `sadd` and `tadd`. \
 Combining them into an Entry task, we propose a "eadd" command.

 Below, we can see the before and after activity diagrams involving this merger.